Verdagon/Vale/docs/InstantiatorRegions.md

 Well, there is one corner case.
 One thing regions helps with that coding with `imm&` and `&` can't do: it helps the compiler know when it's safe to cast from `imm&` back to `&`, such as when we come back from a pure block.
 The compiler knows that if a pure block is returning something created just before itself, it can safely cast that to a mutable reference... but if a pure block is returning something created three pure blocks up, then it shouldn't cast that to a mutable reference.
 The instantiator is responsible for figuring this out and generating Mutabilify nodes.

+# Can Cast From Collapsed To Subjective (CCFCTS)

+A collapsed function will have region templatas containing negative numbers or zero (the default region is zero).
+From there, it can start using those negative numbers and zero just fine as subjective regions.
+When we hit the first pure block, we're then at height 1, and so on.

+So, when we start translating the function, we can treat the collapsed regions as subjective regions.

+In the code, this can literally be a type-cast, because the AST with collapsed regions is the same as the AST with the subjective regions, just with a different zero-size generic arg.